Partners & Project Support

 Canadian Prairies Prescribed Fire Exchange

 AMCP is a member of the Canadian Prairies Prescribed Fire Exchange (CPPFE), an inter-agency collective established to increase capacity for knowledge sharing and training surrounding the use of prescribed fire as a management tool in Canadian prairie and parkland ecosystems.
-With the support of CPPFE, AMCP is planning to conduct prescribed burn activities in Spring 2022 to manage brush encroachment, prevent future wildfire damage to infrastructure, renew forage for livestock and improve habitat for wildlife.
+Prescribed burns help to manage brush encroachment, renew forage for livestock, support grassland diversity and improve habitat for wildlife.

 Federal-Provincial Funding Support